BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/ProcessingFilters/SingleThresholdCells.md

 ======

 ## Group (Subgroup) ##
-Processing Filters
+Processing Filters (Threshold)

 ## Description ##
-This filter allows the user to select a specific array and apply a comparison operation (&lt, &gt, =) of a value (set by the user).
-The result is a new array of Boolean values added to the pipeline.
+This filter allows the user to select a specific **Cell** array and apply a comparison operation (&lt, &gt, =) of a value (set by the user).
+The result is a new **Cell** array of Boolean values added to the pipeline.
 The user can set the name of the array that is added through the __Output Array Name__ option.
- For example if you wanted to generate a boolean array that indicated which cells had an '_Image Quality_' greater than '_120_' then the user would select the '_Image Quality_' array from the __Input Cell Array Name__ combobox, set the Comparison Operator to "&gt" and set the __Value__ to 120.
+ For example if you wanted to generate a boolean array that indicated which **Cells** had an '_Image Quality_' greater than '_120_' then the user would select the '_Image Quality_' array from the __Input Cell Array Name__ combobox, set the Comparison Operator to "&gt" and set the __Value__ to 120.
 The user should also input a name for the created boolean array.